taylorhakes/painless/README.md

 - Works with ES6/Babel, Promises, Async/Await, Generators, Callbacks, Observables, Streams,  Processes,  out of the box
 - No Globals
 - Easy to debug (Tests are just basic node processes.
 No subprocesses)
+- Comes bundled with assertions and mocking (Chai and Sinon)
 - Coverage support with Istanbul

 ## Install